 Equipment must be tracked and monitored at all times to ensure all safety regulations imposed by OSHA such as the requirement of cranes to be a minimum of 10-feet away from all power lines, are met.

-The GAO RFID Asset Tracking System’s equipment tracking technology enables managers and contractors to track and monitor all equipment on-site; by assigning RFID Tags to every piece of equipment, you are able to systemize and automate the analyzing of equipment inventory, usage and conditions of equipment.
+Using the fundamentals of RFID, equipment tracking using RFID can enable managers and contractors to track and monitor all equipment on-site; by assigning RFID Tags to every piece of equipment, you are able to systemize and automate the analyzing of equipment inventory, usage and conditions of equipment.

 Materials stored in cranes and tools carried by workers such as metal ladders, clippers, cable pullers and poles used in proximity to overhead lines pose great dangers.
 Assets buried underground such as telephone wires, gas lines, power lines, TV cables can also be hazardous as excavation activity often rupture or split wires, resulting in expensive and time-consuming repairs.

 Smaller RFID Tags can be used by contractors and managers to maintain accurate inventories on –site before, during and after a project.
-The GAO RFID Asset Tracking System can also be used to keep a record of the conditions of tools and their workability.
+The RFID can also be used to keep a record of the conditions of tools and their workability.
 This increases efficiency as the necessary tools to complete projects are readily-available and always in working order.

 Manual data that entry that is prone to inaccuracies is replaced with RFID tags which are reliable, durable, easily read, and best of all: automated.
 This saves time in labour, and money from costly counting mistakes.

 Construction project management which includes overseeing personnel tasks and hours is critical for cost efficiency Power & Communication Line Construction sites; labor costs on sites comprise approximately 40 percent of the overall project costs.
-GAO’s RFID Personnel Tracking System enables contractors and managers to calculate productivity in correlation to actual hours of personnel labor; tracking personnel to locate their exact positions as well as tasks assigned on site, makes it easy to predict and assess cost and hours of labor.
+We can apply our experience and knowledge that we have gained from using RFID to track people that enables contractors and managers to calculate productivity in correlation to actual hours of personnel labor; tracking personnel to locate their exact positions as well as tasks assigned on site, makes it easy to predict and assess cost and hours of labor.
 Every employee is assigned an RFID Badge with their specific information.
 As they move throughout the day on the job site, compliance, time per task and performance measurement data can all be tracked and then used to determine milestones and activity lists as well as structuring scheduling methods.
-In addition, our Personnel Tracking System reduces accidents and is indispensable in emergency situations, as all personnel with RFID Badges can be tracked to pinpoint their exact location on site.
+In addition, our RFID’s reduces accidents and is indispensable in emergency situations, as all personnel with RFID Badges can be tracked to pinpoint their exact location on site.

 Power & Communication Line Construction projects require that hundreds of workers operate on-site as well as visitors such as engineers, inspectors etc., to assess the project, making it difficult for managers and contractors to keep track of people entering and exiting the job site.

-GAO RFID’s Access Control System allows only personnel with the correct credentials and training to access the site or specific areas of the site to greatly reduce the chances of lethal power line electrocution and other accidents.
+Access to restricted zones may be controlled with our experience in RFID technology that allows only personnel with the correct credentials and training to access the site or specific areas of the site to greatly reduce the chances of lethal power line electrocution and other accidents.
 Every area can be outfitted with an RFID Portal.
 These portals read the RFID Tags worn by employees and vehicles, allowing access to only authorized personnel.

 At the core of our solution is GAO RFID’s AUTO-ID Engine which incorporates middleware and essential RFID functions that perform RFID data collection and information processing.
 Our AUTO-ID Engine seamlessly integrates with a wide variety of construction management systems so that you can access the data it collects directly via the system or systems you currently have in place.

-Our team of seasoned professionals will smoothly integrate the appropriate GAO RFID Solution with your IT architecture.
+Our team is built on a team of seasoned professionals that combines our RFID experience with your industry experience and provide a customized solution that will smoothly integrate the appropriate GAO RFID Solution with your IT architecture.
 The result is an RFID solution that is seamlessly unified with your construction management system.
+We can work with you to integrate the RFID tracking data collected from our custom solution with today’s leading information management systems in your industry

-Contact us for more information on how our GAO RFID Power & Communication Line Construction System can be configured for your organization.
+Contact us for more information on how our RFID experience can be put to work for your Power & Communication Line Construction organization.